yutotakano/myMARS/README.md

 - Fix Windows "CreateMarsJar.bat" not working, and make output cleaner.
 - Add ability to select background, line highlight, and selection color (from aeris170's fork).
 - Add ability to select foreground color.
-- Add ability to select from a wide variety of common color themes (from aeris170's fork).
+- Add a Theme Engine, and the ability to select from a wide variety of common color themes (from aeris170's fork).
   - <img alt="Image showing darkness" src="https://i.imgur.com/hZyeH2i.png" height="300"/>
 - And a whole lot of other fixes by Vidminas, qaisjp, JonMoncrieff, and ZayadNimrod, from qaisjp's fork.